Marcello-Sega/pytim/docs/source/newproperties.rst

 Clusters
 --------

-The value of `atoms.clusters` can be -1 if the atom is not in a cluster (or not in the group for which the cluster search is performed) or 0,1,... if it belongs to the largest cluster, second-to-largest cluster, and so on, respectively.
+The value of :py:obj:`atoms.clusters` can be -1 if the atom is not in a cluster (or not in the group for which the cluster search is performed) or 0,1,... if it belongs to the largest cluster, second-to-largest cluster, and so on, respectively.